bitcoin-teleport/teleport-transactions/README.md

 * &#9745; learn rust
 * &#9745; learn rust-bitcoin
 * &#9745; design a protocol where all the features (vanilla coinswap, multi-tx coinswap, routed coinswap, branching routed coinswap, privkey handover) can be done, and publish to mailing list
-* &#9745; code simplest possible wallet, seed phrases "generate" and "recover", no fidelity bonds, everything is sybil attackable or DOS attackable for now, no RBF
+* &#9745; code the simplest possible wallet, seed phrases "generate" and "recover", no fidelity bonds, everything is sybil attackable or DOS attackable for now, no RBF
 * &#9745; implement creation and signing of traditional multisig
 * &#9745; code makers and takers to support simple coinswap
 * &#9745; code makers and takers to support multi-transaction coinswaps without any security (e.g. no broadcasting of contract transactions)
 * &#9745; code makers and takers to support multi-hop coinswaps without security
 * &#9744; write more developer documentation
 * &#9744; set up a solution to mirror this repository somewhere else in case github rm's it like they did youtube-dl
-* &#9744; implement and deploy fidelity bonds in joinmarket, to experiment and gain experiance with the concept
+* &#9744; implement and deploy fidelity bonds in joinmarket, to experiment and gain experience with the concept
 * &#9744; add proper error handling to this project, as right now most of the time it will exit on anything unexpected
 * &#9744; code security.
 For now watchtowers only in the same process as the main scripts
 * &#9744; code fidelity bonds